catalyst-cloud/python-openstack-odooclient/docs/managers/custom.md

 from typing import Optional

-from openstack_odooclient import ModelRef, RecordBase from typing_extensions import Annotated
+from openstack_odooclient import ModelRef, RecordBase, RecordManagerBase from typing_extensions import Annotated

-class Child(RecordBase):
+class Child(RecordBase["ChildManager"]):
     parent_id: Annotated[Optional[int], ModelRef("parent_id", Parent)]
     """ID for the parent record, if it has one."""